Poet weaving anatomical intelligence and ecological consciousness through writing, ritual, and movement.

 – Cheltenham Poetry Festival

-“Shaun Hill is one of my favourite performers, his poems charged with vulnerability and raw intimacy.” – Liz Berry
+“Shaun Hill is one of my favourite performers, his poems charged with vulnerability and raw intimacy” – Liz Berry

-Excerpts from the journey:🌱 Recipient of Apples & Snakes | Jerwood Arts: Poetry in Performance Award (2020)🌱 Arts Council England funded research into improvised movement with living systems (2023)🌱 Over 40 poems published in journals like Magma and A&U: America's AIDS Magazine🌱 Commissions for Verve Poetry Festival, Birmingham Literature Fest, Shout, Wasafiri, UK Young Artists, University of Birmingham, and Team London Bridge🌱 Readings across the country at theatres, firesides, and festivals like WOMAD, Shambala, Buddhafield, Wilderness, Queer Spirit, and on BBC Radio 4🌱 Lead artist on various projects, mentoring writers in site-responsive writing and performance🌱 Background in racial and class-based justice as a consultant and funding panellist for Beatfreeks, data collector for Audience Agency, and an assessment facilitator for £750,000 of public money for Coventry City of Culture, challenging unconscious bias, financial injustice, and myths of meritocracy in UK cultural development schemes (2019)🌱 Critical writing for The Poetry Archive.🌱 Somatic educator modelling embodied consent and ceremonial improvisation for queer bodies and radical communities
+🌱 Over 40 poems published in journals like Magma, Concillience, and A&U: America's AIDS Magazine🌱 Recipient of Apples & Snakes | Jerwood Arts: Poetry in Performance Award (2020)🌱 Arts Council England funded research into improvised movement with living systems (2023)🌱 Commissions for Verve Poetry Festival, Wasafiri, Birmingham Literature Fest, Shout, UK Young Artists, University of Birmingham, Team London Bridge, and BBC Radio 4🌱 Readings across the country at theatres like Birmingham Hippodrome, Coventry Belgrade, Bristol Arnolfini, Exteter Bike Shed; and festivals like WOMAD, Shambala, Buddhafield, Wilderness, Freedom of Mind, Queer Spirit, and Good Grief🌱 Films for University of Warwick, Verve, and British Association of Psychological Type🌱 Critical writing for The Poetry Archive🌱 Background in racial and class justice as consultant for various organisations including Doink, Free Radical, and assessment facilitator for £750,000 of public money for Coventry City of Culture, challenging unconscious bias and myths of meritocracy in UK cultural development schemes (2019)🌱 Somatic educator in contact, consent and ceremonial improvisation for queer bodies and radical communities🌱 Lead artist on various projects mentoring writers in site-specific making and performance

-“When Shaun Hill performs his poetry reads me, it helps me read myself.” – Beth Calverley
+“When Shaun Hill performs his poetry reads me, it helps me read myself” – Beth Calverley